 Once you start tracking the digital customer analytics, what do you do with all the information you collect?

 One of the most critical tools is the flexible data export that allows the information collected to be disseminated to all departments and enrich other systems.
 Rather than only granting your analysts access to the statistics, marketing, design, and call center teams can now evenly contribute as to what they think is going right or wrong with the website.
 By employing these tools, you’re not just creating a more streamlined experience on the front end; you’re creating one on the back end, as well.
 Website creation is not done by one person, and by sharing the information gathered through these measures, collaboration can take place among your team to build the best website possible.
+Put simply, many different team members need to know how to gain customer insight for the website or mobile app.

 - Website session replay- Rather than trying to recreate an error that a customer experienced, see how it happened instead with a 360-degree view of every interaction that occurred on your site during that transaction.
 What path did the customer take that they ultimately ended up with an error?
 Was it a one-time instance, or does it need a more permanent fix?
 From a customer session replay, you can identify the length of time spent on each site, the effectiveness of target ads, and how to make customer journey more straightforward overall.